 What are some ways appraisers can generate new business and new leads, outside of AMCs?
 How do the top appraisers market themselves?
-We recently interviewed three industry leaders, who shared their marketing tips and techniques.
+We interviewed three leaders in the appraisal profession to find out.
+Keep reading to learn their expert marketing tips and strategies, as well as techniques to get your name out there and make yourself more marketable as an appraiser.

-They agree that having an online presence is essential.
-So is a network of contacts in all areas of the real estate industry: not just the lending community.
+Leaders in the profession agree that having an online presence is essential.
+So is a network of contacts in all areas of the real estate industry, not just the lending community.
 The basic idea most in play, nowadays, is that your appraisal skills may have applications in areas you hadn’t thought of.

 Add some non-lender work into the mix